Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### Discrete Level of Detail

-Discrete Levels of Detail are used to provide multiple models to display the same object.
+Discrete Levels of Detail provide multiple models to display the same object.
 A specific detail level is bound to certain levels of the index tree.
 Leaf nodes typically contain the original feature representation with the most detail.
 The closer the node is the the root, the lower the level of detail.
-The detail is can reduced by texture thinning, down-sampling, feature reduction, mesh reduction, or clustering in order to ensure inner nodes have a balanced weight.
+The detail is can reduced by texture thinning, down-sampling, clustering, or a number of methods in order to ensure inner nodes have a balanced weight.
 The number of discrete levels of detail for the layer corresponds to the number of levels in the index tree.

 When navigating the I3S tree nodes, clients must determine how to interpret an unavailable level of detail.
 Using the level of detail selection metrics included in the node, they can:

 - Stop traversal to the node's children if the current node is not visible
 - Use the data in the node if the quality is appropriate, and then stop traversal to children
-- Continue traversal until nodes with higher quality are found.
+- Continue traversal until nodes with higher quality are found

 I3S supports multiple level of detail selection metrics and switching level of detail models.
-Metadata about the level of detail generation processed used can be optionally included in the Scene Layer.
+Details about the level of detail generation process can be optionally included in the Scene Layer's metadata.

-### Levels of Detail: Multiple Representations
+### Multiple Representations

-I3S Layers can be used to represent input data that have multiple levels of detail.
+I3S Layers can be used to represent input data with multiple levels of detail.
 The most common method is to represent each input level of detail as its own I3S Layer with visibility thresholds.
-The thresholds can capture the range of distances for which the layer should be used.
+The thresholds capture the range of distances for which the layer should be used.
 A set of I3S Layers that represent a single model can be grouped within the same I3S service.
 For each layer within the set, the features in the leaf nodes represent the modeled features at the level of detail of the input.
-Additionally automatically generated detail levels can be generated by extending the viewing range of each input level.
+Additional detail levels can be generated automatically by extending the viewing range of each input level.

-A single I3S Layer can be created by combining all of the input level of detail information.
+Depending on the extent and the total number of detail levels, a single I3S Layer can be created by combining all of the input level of detail information.
 In this case, the height of the I3S Index Tree is fixed to the number of levels of detail present in the input.
 Both the feature identities and geometries in each node are set based on the input data.
-Using this strategy depends on the extent and the total number of detail levels.

-### Level of Detail: Switching Models
+### Switching Models

-Node switching allows clients to focus on the display of a node as a whole.
+Node switching lets clients focus on the display of a node as a whole.
 A node switch occurs when the content from a node's children is used to replace the content of an existing node.
 This can include features, geometry, attributes and textures.
 Node switching can be helpful when the user needs to see more detailed information.

 Each interior node in the I3S tree has a set of features that represent the reduced level of detail.
 This includes the details for all features covered by the node.
 Due to generalization at lower levels of detail, not all features are present in reduced level of detail nodes.

 The feature IDs link the reduced level of detail feature and an interior node, as well as the descendant nodes.
 Applications can determine the visual quality by using the I3S tree to display all of the features in an internal node or use the features found in its descendants.

-### Level of Detail: Generation
+### Level of Detail Generation

 Integrated Mesh layer types typically come with pre-authored levels of detail.
 If the desired level of detail does not exist, it can be generated.

 For example, 3D Object Layers based on the mesh-pyramids profile can create a level of detail pyramid for all features based on generalizing, reducing and fusing the geometries of individual features while preserving feature identity.
 The same approach can also be used with Integrated Mesh Layers based on the mesh-pyramid profile.
-In this case, there are no features and each node contains a generalized version of the mesh covered by its descendants.
+In this case, there are no features, and each node contains a generalized version of the mesh covered by its descendants.

-First, the bounding volume tree hierarchy is built based on the spatial distribution of the features.
-The method used to create the levels depend on the Scene Layer type.
+The bounding volume tree hierarchy is built based on the spatial distribution of the features.
+The method used to create the levels depends on the Scene Layer type.

 <table>
 	<tr>